 Again, using Floetrol you can make your own fluid paint from any paint!

 5 – Use the right amount of paint

-It is important to use right amount of paint: don’t let paint drip, but don’t let your brush bare too.
+It is important to use the right amount of paint: don’t let the paint drip, but don’t let your brush bare too.

 - Paint dripping = > too much paint